RomainLogean/EPFL_bachelor/README.md

-Resume of some project I worked on during my computer science bachelor at EPFL
+Here is the resume of the main project I worked on during my computer science bachelor at EPFL.